nikhilshinde0909/LncRAnalyzer/README.md

 # Implementation
-1. To execute the steps in pipeline, download latest release of LncRAnalyzer to your local system with following commamnd
+1. To execute the steps in the pipeline, download the latest release of LncRAnalyzer to your local system with the following command
 ```
 git clone https://github.com/nikhilshinde0909/LncRAnalyzer.git
 ```

-2. Download and install latest release of Mambaforge from github [https://github.com/conda-forge/miniforge] to install required softwares and tools.
+2. Download and install the latest release of Mambaforge from github [https://github.com/conda-forge/miniforge] to install the required software and tools.

-3. Once the Mambaforge is installed, Install the requrired softwares by updating base environment from LncRAnalyzer.yml file as follows
+3. Once the Mambaforge is installed, Install the required software by updating the base environment from the LncRAnalyzer.yml file as follows
 ```
 mamba env update --file LncRAnalyzer.yml
 ```

-4. Create conda environment for FEELnc with following commmand
+4. Create a conda environment for FEELnc with the following command
 ```
 mamba create -n FEELnc -c bioconda feelnc
 ```

-5. Create environment CPC2, CPAT and snlcky from environment file
+5. Create the environment for CPC2, CPAT, and Slncky from environment file
 ```
-mamba env create -f cpc2-cpat-slncky.yml
+mamba env create -f cpc2-coat-slncky.yml
 ```

-6.Create environment for RNAsamba
+6. Create the conda environment for RNAsamba
 ```
 mamba env create -f rnasamba.yml
 ```

-7. Run bash script named "add_paths_for_tools.sh" to add the path of conda environments and softwares in tools.groovy file
+7. Run bash script named "add_paths_for_tools.sh" to add the path of conda environments and software in tools.groovy file
 ```
 chmod +x add_paths_for_tools.sh && bash add_paths_for_tools.sh
 ```
-9. Prepare your inputs and data.txt in working directory
+9. Prepare your inputs and data.txt in the working directory
 ```
 mkdir data
 Working directory